a-mhamdi/ros2/Labs/Lab-1.typ

 ```
 This prints the path to the current shell executable (`bash`, `zsh`, etc.).
 Different shells may require different setup procedures, so this information is important for proper configuration.

-== Sourcing ROS2 Installation
+== Sourcing ROS 2 Installation

-Add ROS2 commands and environment variables to the current terminal session:
+Add ROS 2 commands and environment variables to the current terminal session:
 ```bash
 source /opt/ros/humble/setup.bash
 ```
-This step is essential as *ROS2* commands won't be available without sourcing.
+This step is essential as *ROS 2* commands won't be available without sourcing.
 The sourcing must be done in every new terminal session (each new terminal needs: `source /opt/ros/humble/setup.bash`), or we can add this line to our shell's configuration file (`.bashrc`, `.zshrc`) to make it automatic.

-= Running Our First ROS2 Node
+= Running Our First ROS 2 Node

-#text(style: "italic")[Reminder: In any new terminal, run `source /opt/ros/humble/setup.bash` before ROS2 commands.]
+#text(style: "italic")[Reminder: In any new terminal, run `source /opt/ros/humble/setup.bash` before ROS 2 commands.]

 A *node* is a fundamental unit of computation.
 Each node is a separate process that performs a specific task.
 Nodes communicate with each other through topics, services, and actions.
 The command structure follows the pattern:
 ```bash
 ros2 run <package_name> <executable_name>
 ```